 Jorge A. Plasencia

-Prior to Estefan Enterprises, Jorge was the first director of Hispanic marketing for the Florida Marlins.
-During his tenure, the Marlins won their first World Series and were awarded the Hispanic Marketer of the Year Award from the Greater Miami Chamber of Commerce.
+Before Estefan Enterprises, Jorge was the first director of Hispanic marketing for the Florida Marlins.
+During his tenure, the Marlins won their first World Series championship and were named Hispanic Marketer of the Year.

-At age 17, Jorge co-founded Amigos For Kids, a Miami-based nonprofit organization serving underprivileged children and families — an institution that he has since nurtured to national prominence.
-He is chairman emeritus of Amigos For Kids, and his lifelong work within the organization earned him the March of Dimes Humanitarian of the Year Award, among others.
+At age 17, he co-founded Amigos For Kids, a Miami-based nonprofit working to prevent child abuse and serving underprivileged children and families — an institution he has helped nurture to national prominence.
+This lifelong philanthropic work earned him the March of Dimes Humanitarian of the Year Award, among others.

 A former board member of TotalBank, and named one of the most influential U.S. Hispanics by Poder magazine, Jorge served as board chair of UnidosUS, the nation’s largest, nonpartisan Latino civil rights and advocacy organization.